Research areas at CSHL

 Research at a Glance

 Cold Spring Harbor Laboratory is world-renowned for the excellence of its faculty, an international group of scientists with many different perspectives on education and research in the biological sciences.
 This diversity has helped create our unique graduate program.
-By integrating two groups—46 research faculty, who direct independent research programs, with seven non-research faculty, who direct other programs at the Laboratory—the Watson School of Biological Sciences provides exceptional educational breadth for today’s graduate students.
+By integrating two groups—46 research faculty, who direct independent research programs, with seven non-research faculty, who direct other programs at the Laboratory—the School provides exceptional educational breadth for today’s graduate students.